 New Mexico (NM) foreclosure laws require that foreclosures in the state be handled through the court system.
 The typical foreclosure process lasts about six months.
 For real estate investors working with distressed homeowners in New Mexico, familiarity with New Mexico foreclosure processes and New Mexico pre-foreclosure processes will be a big advantage.
 Because federal laws may affect the pre-foreclosure and foreclosure timelines either due to public health policies or financial policies, it is important to check state regulations regularly to make sure you are up-to-date.

-In New Mexico mortgages and deeds of trust for residential property must be foreclosed and sold in court due to the ban of power-of-sale clauses in most cases.
+The period of time when the borrower on a property has fallen behind on their payments but the lender has not yet begun the foreclosure process is called the pre-foreclosure period.
+In New Mexico, mortgages and deeds of trust for residential property must be foreclosed and sold in court due to a ban on power-of-sale clauses in most cases.
 The lender is not required by the state to notify the owner before initiating the pre-foreclosure process, although the mortgage or deed of trust may sometimes require this.